“You have been treated very badly. That stops today.”

 GM: “Okay, a purple beanie.
 Do you have any other colors you’d like if I can’t find purple?”

 Victoria: “Pink.
 Or blue.
 I guess green is okay.
 Or white?”

 GM: “I’ll see what I can find,” says Mary.

 She drives a little while longer before stopping outside a hat store.
 She shows Sylvie how to change the channels on her car radio, if she wants to listen to music.
-She says that her two favorite channels are 89.7 Wake Forest and 95.9 The Fish.
-The former plays classical music.
-The latter plays Christian music.
-Star 101.5 and 103.7 The Mountain play modern rock, if Sylvie would prefer that.
+She says that her two favorite channels are ones that play Christian and classical music.
+There are others that play jazz and classic rock, if Sylvie would prefer those.

 Victoria: Sylvie doesn’t touch the radio station, despite being allowed to.

 The radio remains untouched, exactly on the current station—religious music—and at volume 13.